rinkley1/fantasy-baseball/README.md

 Your win percentage would be .5.
 Let's say your Week 2 result did not go well.
 You went 2-8-0.
 Instead of writing Week 2's win percentage (.2), I want to write the updated win percentage.
-Running it through the formula, the results would be 7-13-0.
-Or a .35 win percentage.
+The updated record would be 7-13-0.
+And running that through the formula, you have a .35 win percentage.

-Basically, I wanted to create a line chart that shows each team's win percentage week by week.
+When it comes down to it, I wanted to create a line chart that traces each team's win percentage week by week.
 I don't know how to do a chart in Python, but I can in Excel.
 So this writes the csv that I can then use in Excel to make a graph.
 Cool.